HOME WISE Uranium Project > Radiation >

 Uranium Ore Activity (U-238 series)

-In case of an undisturbed uranium deposit, the activity of all decay products remains constant for hundreds of millions of years. (see also: Uranium Decay Calculator)
+In case of an undisturbed uranium deposit, the activity of all decay products remains constant for hundreds of millions of years. (see also: Uranium Decay Calculator )

-The radiation is virtually trapped underground; exposures are only possible if contaminated groundwater, that is circulating through the deposit, is used for drinking.
+In the ore deposit, the radiation is virtually trapped underground; exposures are only possible if contaminated groundwater, that is circulating through the deposit, is used for drinking.
 Radon is of no concern for deep deposits, though it can travel through underground fissures, since it decays before it can reach the surface.

 The situation changes completely, when the deposit is mined: Radon gas can escape into the air, ore dust can be blown by the wind, and contaminants can be leached and seep into surface water bodies and groundwater.

 The alpha radiation of the 8 alpha emitting nuclides contained in the U-238 series (and to a lesser degree, of the 7 alpha emitters in the U-235 series) presents a radiation hazard on ingestion or inhalation of uranium ore (dust) and radon.
-The gamma radiation mainly of Pb-214 and Bi-214, together with the beta radiation of Th-234, Pa-234m, Pb-214, Bi-214, and Bi-210, presents an external radiation hazard.
-For ingestion and inhalation, also the chemical toxicity of uranium has to be taken into account.
+The gamma radiation mainly of Pb-214 and Bi-214, together with the beta radiation of Th-234, Pa-234m, Pb-214, Bi-214, and Bi-210, and the neutron radiation, mostly resulting from spontaneous fission of U-238, present an external radiation hazard.

 Uranium In-situ Leach Solution